Singapore with a total land area of 687 sq km and highest point at Bukit Timah of 166m, has a pretty decent trail with some climbing… of stairs.

 We’ve tried both paths here.
 You can skip the Durian Loop path on the right of the picture here and head towards the left.
 There are more muddy spots down the path on the right.

 This is showcase my trusty Salomons.
 Still slippery on some muddy rocks, but grips well on most other terrains and light!
 Unfortunately, they won’t be good for my hike in Canada later this year.
-They don’t provide sufficient support for the soles and the ankles for longer hikes with a backpack.
+They don’t provide sufficient support for the soles and the ankles for longer hikes with a heavy backpack.

 9km more to Macritchie Park.
 You’ll come to a road soon after this.
 Head left when you emerge and follow the road until you get to a trail among some construction.